aimancsv/Traffic-Signal-Violation-Detection-System-Using-Computer-Vision-and-Optical-Character-Recognition/README.md

 ---

 #### Benefits
-- **Road Safety**: Reduces traffic violations and accidents by identifying high-risk areas and enabling targeted interventions.
+- Reduces traffic violations and accidents by identifying high-risk areas and enabling targeted interventions.
-- **Efficiency**: Supports enforcement agencies with automated evidence collection, reducing reliance on manual monitoring.
+- Supports enforcement agencies with automated evidence collection, reducing reliance on manual monitoring.
-- **Public Confidence**: Promotes compliance with traffic laws and fosters safer road environments.
+- Promotes compliance with traffic laws and fosters safer road environments.
-- **Insights**: Provides valuable data for city planners to optimize traffic signal timings and infrastructure improvements.
+- Provides valuable data for city planners to optimize traffic signal timings and infrastructure improvements.

 ---